s3gw-tech/s3gw/docs/developing.md

   --run-dir $(pwd)/dev/rgw.foo
 ```

-Once the daemon is running, and outputting its logs to the terminal, one can
+Once the daemon is running and outputting its logs to the terminal,
 start issuing commands to the daemon.
-We rely on `s3cmd`, which can be found on
-[Github][4] or obtained through `pip`.

-`s3cmd` will require to be configured to talk to RGW.
-This can be achieved by
-first running `s3cmd -c $(pwd)/.s3cfg --configure`.
-By default, the
-configuration file would be put under the user's home directory, but for our
-testing purposes it might be better to place it somewhere less intrusive.

-During the interactive configuration a few things will be asked, and we
+During the interactive configuration there are prompts with questions.
+We
-recommend using these answers unless one's deployment is different, in which
+recommend using the following answers unless the deployment differs significantly.
-case these will need to be properly adapted.

 ```text
   Access Key: 0555b35654ad1656d804